Accounting, Tax & CFO Support for Technology and SaaS Companies

 Establishing a US entity, managing transfer pricing, navigating GST/HST on digital services, and meeting reporting obligations across multiple jurisdictions all require expertise a generalist firm cannot provide.
 The cost of getting this wrong typically arrives long after the decision was made.

-Tax and reporting implications of expansion are mapped before you move not after.
+What changes: Tax and reporting implications of expansion are mapped before you move not after.
 Transfer pricing is structured correctly and growth into new markets strengthens the business rather than creating compliance risk.

 Canadian technology companies leave significant money on the table by underclaiming SR&ED.
 Most do not realize it until it is too late to recover.